-As an Emmy-nominated music producer & multi-platinum mix engineer with over 20 yrs experience, I am able to offer more than your average engineer when it comes to mixing, writing & arranging, vocal production, and harmonies.
-Additionally, as a studio owner I provide professional quality gear to help you sound professional.
+As an Emmy-nominated and Award Winning Multi-Platinum Mix Engineer with over 20 yrs experience, I am able to offer more than your average engineer when it comes to mixing, arranging, and vocal effects.
+My goal is to bring life to the Artist's Vision.
+Additionally, as a studio owner, I provide quality Equipment for a professional sound.

 * Professional sounding mixes and offer multiple revisions so you get the sound you desire